Flagellation: Islamic Republic of Iran

 According to the Abdorrahman Boroumand Center, over a 30+ year period, courts in the IRI have sentenced "thousands" of individuals to flogging, "sometimes up to more than 300 or 400 lashes".
 There are "at least" 148 offenses punishable by flogging in the Islamic Republic.
 In addition to Sharia hudood punishments for alcohol use, fornication, etc., flogging is also used in the interrogation of detainees.
+In June 2026, Parastoo Ahmadi and eight other members of the group that were involved in the Caravanserai Concert were convicted of "public decency through the production and publication of obscene and immoral content" and were sentenced by a criminal court to 74 lashes, based on the release of a video that showed Ahmadi performing while not wearing a hijab.